nickzoic/nick.zoic.org/art/the-touring-commuter/index.md

 size Large.

-I test rode a few things but I really liked this one: it's not a huge bike and the standover height is quite low, but it's got an alloy frame, good brakes, carbon forks and a wide range of gears.
+I test rode a few things but I really liked this one: it's not a huge bike and the standover height is quite low, but it has an alloy frame, good brakes, carbon forks and a wide range of gears.

 I [bought it as a commuter](../the-cycling-bikepacking-post/#commuting-life) and